 Low fuel pressure and low fuel flow-rate at the engine are the most common characteristics that are found in a faulty fuel system.
 It is a common misconception that these are caused by a faulty fuel pump or fuel pump module, which is usually not the case.
 The automotive fuel system is made up of several components that should be checked and tested before expending the time & labor to replace the fuel pump.

 - A. Fuel injectors

 - B. Fuel pressure regulator

 - C. Fuel pump

 - D. Fuel filter

 Fuel System Overview

-The fuel system begins with Voltage.
+The fuel system begins with power being sent to the ECU from the battery.